cheriekeller/CAExplorer/src/pages/impacts/habitats/freshwater.md

 #### Impacts of Changes in Frequency and Severity of Extreme Events:

-- Altered habitat type/composition of wetland communities due wind damage
+- Altered habitat type/composition of wetland communities due to wind damage
 - Increased erosion, sediment transport and runoff into freshwater systems
 - Increased spread of exotic or invasive species
 - Increased levels of particulate and dissolved substances (nitrates, ammonia)